TIBCOSoftware/bpme-samples/how-to/README.md

-## This 'How To' sample shows using TIBCO Business Studio to create and populate an Organization Model project, Business Object Model project and a Case Application project and how all these three projects are inter-related and can be deployed together on UI.
+## This 'How To' sample shows using TIBCO Business Studio to create and deploy an Organization Model project, Business Object Model project and a Case Application project.

 Let's take a look at all of these projects one by one: